Psychologists Singapore

 After your first session, TYHO psychologists might conduct a psychological assessment.
 Although it might sound intense, assessments are simply a more structured tool to understand you as a person.

-A personality test is a professional method of assessing your traits and patterns of thoughts and behaviours.
 Most personality tests include open-ended questions and introspective self-reports along with rating scales.

 The psychologist will then use the filled-out form to learn more about your feelings, how you react when you are sad, upset, or angry, and how you solve problems in life.